matteomeloni/aws-cloudwatch-logs/README.md

 This package support the "CloudWatch Logs Insights" feature.

-For more information of this feature, you can see the [Aws CloudWatch Logs Insigiht Documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AnalyzingLogData.html)
+For more information of this feature, you can see the [Aws CloudWatch Logs Insight Documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AnalyzingLogData.html)

 To start a new query you can use the `query` method and the result of this operation is the `queryId` string, to be used to retrieve the query results: